 Traditional or waiter’s corkscrews are perfect if you travel a lot and like to have a trusty wine opener to hand.

-That said, if you only carry hand luggage, you may get it taken away at customs.
+That said, if you only carry hand luggage, it may be taken away at customs.
 If you travel light and only have carry hand luggage, we recommend an Ah-So wine opener.

-Now that you know everything you need to know about wine openers, we’re going to highlight some of the most reputable manufacturers in the industry for you to choose from:
+Now that you have some insight into wine openers, we’re going to highlight some of the most reputable manufacturers in the industry from which to choose.

 Based in North America, Secura has been a leading manufacturer of small home and kitchen appliances for years.

 The company prides itself in providing consumers with high-quality products for the kitchen, health & beauty, and fitness industries.